Obras Sanitarias: Rugby union

 The club's rugby installations are located in La Matanza Partido, of Greater Buenos Aires.
 The club was affiliated to the Unión de Rugby de Buenos Aires in 1917, soon after its establishment.

-In 1953, Obras won the Unión de Rugby de Buenos Aires (URBA) championship, which is its only title to date.
+In 1953, Obras won the RPRU championship, which is its only title to date.
 For that tournament, Obras formed a squad that was a mixture of experienced players, along with young talents that had won the reserves championship two years before, with 8 players being promoted to the senior team.
 During the tournament, Obras Sanitarias only lost one match (versus Hindú by a score of 11–3).
 In the penultimate round of the tournament, when Obras beat Pucará, by a score of 5–0, with a try conversion by Alberto Dramis.

 With Olivos keeping the club's chances to get the title alive, Obras achieved another win versus Deportiva Francesa, in the last fixture, winning the championship with no sharing of the title.
 The top scorer was Alberto Bublath, with 27 points.

 Obras Sanitarias currently plays in the Torneo de Tercera, which is the 6th division of the URBA league system.
 The club also has a women's rugby team, which competes in the "Torneo Femenino", which is organized by the same governing body.